3.5 CODIT, Wounds, and Compartmentalization

 Key Takeaways

-• CODIT describes how trees resist the spread of decay through boundaries rather than healing damaged tissue like animals do.
+• CODIT describes how trees resist the spread of decay by forming boundaries, not by healing damaged tissue the way animals do.

-• Wound response depends on species, age, vitality, wound size, wound location, season, and existing stress.
+• Wound response depends on species, age, vitality, wound size, location, season, and existing stress.

-• Correct pruning cut placement protects branch collar tissue and supports compartmentalization.
+• Correct pruning-cut placement protects the branch collar and branch bark ridge and supports compartmentalization.

-• Exam questions often test whether the arborist avoids practices that enlarge wounds or damage protective boundaries.
+• Exam questions test whether the arborist avoids practices that enlarge wounds or breach protective boundaries.

 Trees resist decay by building boundaries